IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 The following topics provide additional information related to this topic.

-- [Adding Mobile Ignite UI control to an ASP.NET MVC Application](Adding-Mobile-Ignite-UI-Controls-to-an-ASP.NET-MVC-Application.html): This topic explains how to add mobile controls in ASP.NET MVC application.
+- [Adding Mobile %%ProductName%% control to an ASP.NET MVC Application](Adding-Mobile-Ignite-UI-Controls-to-an-ASP.NET-MVC-Application.html): This topic explains how to add mobile controls in ASP.NET MVC application.

-- [Referencing Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources for Ignite UI controls.
+- [Referencing Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources for %%ProductName%% controls.

 - [igListView Overview](igListView-Overview.html): This topic explains the features of `igListView`.